Charles-Rocke/Clipbit/README.md

 ## Usage

-my clipbit package is designed with simplicity and flexibility in mind.
+Clipbit is designed with simplicity and flexibility in mind.
 You can easily integrate it into your React applications without altering your existing codebase.

 ### Copy Text from Children